elisttm/sillybot/README.txt

 trashbot is a simple discord.py bot made by elisttm a few of the features this bot has are ...

-	- average 98% uptime
+	- utility commands for useful information
 	- expansive and dynamic 'help' command
-	- utility commands for useful information
+	- almost always online (99% uptime)
 	- simple moderation commands
+	- informative website
 	- active support